-Crossover subsidy conditions
+Crossover subsidy conditions:

-- A maximum of one (1) contribution may be claimed per property. - Crossovers will only be subsidised where they are newly constructed to the approved Crossover Plan and Shire's Standard Specifications for Construction of Crossovers. - The Shire will not provide a subsidy rebate towards construction of a second crossover, or when a rebate has already been paid for a previously approved crossover on that land (Lot). - Any crossover constructed without approval from the Shire, and/or not constructed to the Shire's specifications is not entitled to a subsidy rebate.
-In accordance with the Local Government (Uniform Local Provisions) Regulations 1996, the Shire may also issue a notice requiring the crossover to be repaired or removed.
-Additionally, any damage to the verge will be required to be repaired at the owner's expense. - Crossovers will not be subsidised when the crossover is already/meant to be provided by the Subdivider / Developer. - Where an existing crossing is in place, no retrospective rebate will apply.
+- A maximum of one (1) contribution may be claimed per property. - Crossings will only be subsidised where they are newly constructed to the Shire's Standard Specifications for Construction of Crossovers. - The Shire will not provide a subsidy rebate towards construction of a second crossover, or when a rebate has already been paid for a previously approved crossover on that land (Lot). - Any crossover constructed without approval from the Shire, and/or not constructed to the Shire's specifications is not entitled to a subsidy rebate.
+In accordance with regulation 13 of the Local Government (Uniform Local Provisions) Regulations 1996, the Shire may also issue a notice requiring the crossover to be repaired or removed.
+Additionally, any damage to the verge will be required to be repaired at the owner's expense. - Crossings will not be subsidised when the crossing is meant to be provided by the Subdivider / Developer. - Where an existing crossing is in place, no retrospective rebate will apply.